AMERICAN NIGHTMARE1 of 12

 THE DEATH OF BUCKY8 of 12In the closing days of World War II, Captain America and his sidekick Bucky Barnes went on a mission to take down Baron Heinrich Zemo, a Nazi scientist intent on destroying the west.
 When Zemo launched a doomsday device housed in an experimental drone plane, Cap and Bucky were aboard trying to defuse the device.

 When it became clear there was no way to disarm the bomb, Bucky sacrificed himself to foil Zemo’s scheme.
 Cap was plunged into the freezing arctic waters, where he was encased in ice and preserved by the Super Soldier Serum.

 Decades later, his frozen body was discovered by the Avengers and Steve Rogers was revived.
 However, Bucky was lost.
 For years, Cap’s greatest failure remained his inability to save his partner.

-WINTER SOLDIER9 of 12Though Captain America’s partner seemingly died disarming a bomb set by Baron Zemo, decades later, Steve Rogers discovered that his partner had not actually perished, but was greviously injured, his body recovered by Soviet scientisst and enhanced with cybernetics.
+WINTER SOLDIER9 of 12Though Captain America’s partner seemingly died disarming a bomb set by Baron Zemo, decades later, Steve Rogers discovered that his partner had not actually perished, but was grievously injured, his body recovered by Soviet scientist and enhanced with cybernetics.
 Brainwashed and trained by the Soviets, Bucky became the Winter Soldier, a legendary espionage agent and assassin.